Can you give me a logical, sequential order of the Pre-wrath Rapture, and also explain why this negates the possibility of a Pre-tribulation Rapture?

 Ted’s Response:

-The "Rapture" definitely is a real event, and the "day of the Lord" definitely is a real period of time in the future.
-From what you have written, it sounds like you may equate the "day of the Lord" period with the final seven years (the so-called "tribulation").
-If so, follow my explanations and logic below.
-Even though I use the NIV, all references in my response below will be taken from the KJV.
+The "Rapture" definitely is a real event, and the "Day of the Lord" absolutely is a real period of time in the future.
+From what you have written, it sounds like you equate the "Day of the Lord" period with the final seven years (the so-called "tribulation").
+I completely disagree with this premise.
+To understand why, follow my explanations and logic below.
+Even though I use the NIV, all references in my response below will be taken from the KJV, since that is your Bible preference.

 First of all, we know that believers have not been appointed to suffer wrath (1 Thessalonians 5:9).
-I think we agree that true believers will be removed from the earth, via the Rapture, prior to the pouring out of God's wrath.
+I think most will agree that true believers will be removed from the earth, via the Rapture, prior to the pouring out of God's wrath.
 The question is, What constitutes God's wrath?

 In the Book of Revelation, the first occurrence of the word "wrath" is after the opening of the Sixth Seal (Revelation 6:16,17).
 At that point, people will be running and hiding from "the face of him that sitteth on the throne," knowing that the wrath of God is imminent.
-This wrath will commence, following the opening of the Seventh Seal (8:1), with the First Trumpet judgment (8:7).
+After a brief period of silence in heaven accompanies the opening of the Seventh Seal, the first wave of God's wrath will begin with fire being cast upon the earth, along with thunderings, lightnings and an earthquake (8:5).
+His wrath will continue with the First Trumpet judgment (8:7).

 We can get an idea approximately when, during the 70th Week (final seven years), this will take place, if we first look at the prophecy in Daniel: